-The Institute makes financial investments only with prime financial institutions in order to minimize liquidity risks.
+The Institute makes financial investments only with prime financial institutions in order to minimize credit risks

-Accounts receivable are associate advances which have not been received yet.
-When the associate is in default (Note 7), the Institute's management starts an out-of-court collection process to receive the outstanding balance and, if it becomes a problem, the Institute's management may file a judicial collection proceeding.
+Accounts receivable are comprised of amounts from associates and recycling companies that have not yet been received.
+When the associate or recycling company is in default (Note 7), the Institute's management starts an out-of-court collection process to receive the outstanding balance and, if it becomes a problem, the Institute's management may file a judicial collection proceeding.